dexterbg/Twizy-Virtual-BMS/API.md

     - drive: 0 ..
 30000 (W)
     - recup: 0 ..
 30000 (W)
     - Note: both limits have a resolution of 500 W and will be rounded downwards
-    - Note: these limits do not apply if the SEVCON has been configured to ignore them (as done in some tuning configurations)
+    - Note: these limits do not apply if the [SEVCON has been configured](extras/SEVCON-Configuration.md) to ignore them

   - `bool setSOH(int soh)` -- Set state of health
     - soh: 0 ..
 100 (%)